CINNAMON HELPS STOP INFLUENZA

 I never had a cold or flu until I was about 20 years old.
 Everyone in our family was healthy.
 I always thought it was just all the milk we drank and the great meals my parents prepared.
 Could our good health be attributed to all the cinnamon we consumed?

 I never thought much about cinnamon being a health supplement until a few years ago.
-I read a news article about citizens working in a cinnamon factory in Indonesia.
+I read a news article concerning citizens working in a cinnamon factory in Indonesia.
 Although Indonesia had a horrible killing flu that year, NOT ONE OF 278 EMPLOYEES IN THE CINNAMON FACTORY CONTRACTED THE FLU.
 That opened my eyes.

-SO, WHAT IS CINNAMON?
+WHAT IS CINNAMON?

 Cinnamon, from the bark of plants in the Laurel family, has been used for thousands of years and was once a gift for kings.